Skip to content

 WHAT IS OSTEOPATHIC MEDICINE?

-One of the guiding principles of osteopathic medicine emphasizes treatment of the body as a whole.
+One of the guiding principles of osteopathic medicine emphasises the treatment of the body as a whole.
 This requires assessment of muscles, joints, ligaments, fasciae, vascular and neural structures.
-The correction of any problems found will aid the recuperative powers of the body and the return to health.
+The correction of any problems found will aid the body’s recuperative powers and the return to health.

-Bodies can stop function well due to acute injury or accumulated from occupational stress and repetitive strains.
-Pain is an alarm indicates something not working well within ourselves.
+Bodies can stop functioning well due to acute injury or accumulated from occupational stress and repetitive strains.
+Pain is an alarm that indicates something is not working well within ourselves.
 The osteopath will get to the bottom of the problem by finding out what structure is not functioning properly.
-Often these structural components can be in the most unexpected places, hence a hands on examination is necessary to determine the source of the problem.
+Often these structural components can be in the most unexpected places, hence a hands-on examination is necessary to determine the source of the problem.

 joyce hankins IG96K HiDk0 unsplash